Leave encashment meaning

 Leave encashment is typically granted upon certain conditions, such as retirement, resignation, or the termination of employment.
 The payment for leave encashment is calculated based on the employee's salary and the number of accumulated and unutilized leave days.

-Leave encashment calculation
+Leave encashment formula and its calculation

 The calculation of leave encashment for private employees in India can vary depending on the company's policies and practices.
-However, I can provide you with an example calculation based on a common approach used by some organizations.
-Let's consider the following scenario:

 Employee details: